As our planet becomes increasingly overpopulated, having access to clean, safe drinking water is essential if we are to keep as healthy as possible.

 For the best quality drinking water, many people recommend installing both systems.
 The RO system will remove impurities and some salts from the water.
 Removing hard ions with the water softener helps to prolong the life of the reverse osmosis membrane system (RO) and protect it from damage.

-Best Water Softener with Reverse Osmosis
+My Top-Rated Water Softener with Reverse Osmosis

-1. Aquasure Whole House Water Softener/Reverse Osmosis
+1. SpringWell Water Softener/Reverse Osmosis Under-Sink System

 This system comes in three parts: